-The majority of car emissions in the North related to nonemployment related travel, with 67% generated by 'other' travel, 24% by commuting and the remaining 9% by business travel.
+The majority of car emissions in the North is related to nonemployment related travel, with 55% generated by 'other' travel, 35% by commuting, and the remaining 10% by business travel.

 Through an increase in remote working and social distancing measures, the pandemic has demonstrated the potential for car emissions to be reduced across trip purposes.
-In the short-term, as we wait for a greater proportion of the vehicle fleet to be replaced by zero-emissions vehicles, reducing car travel will play a vital role in meeting decarbonisation targets.
+In the short-term, as we wait for a greater proportion of the vehicle fleet to be replaced by zero-emissions vehicles, reducing car travel will play a vital role in meeting decarbonisation targets11.

-Three-quarters of car trips in the North were under 5 kilometres, and just under 90% under 10 kilometres.
+Just less than half of car trips in the North were under 5 kilometres, and just under 70% under 10 kilometres.
 Given their short distance, a notable proportion of these trips could be switched to walking, cycling, e-bikes, or public transport.
 Medium and long-distance trips, on the other hand, made up the majority of car emissions, with trips over 10 kilometres generating 54% of car emissions.
-Trips over 50 kilometres, while only representing 1% of car trips, were responsible for 14% of emissions.
-The difficulty of shifting these trips to cleaner modes demonstrates the importance of decarbonising the vehicle fleet in order to meet decarbonisation targets in the medium and long-term.
+Trips over 50 kilometres, while only representing 5% of car trips, were responsible for a quarter of emissions.
+A significant proportion of these trips are related to leisure travel, with many of these to the North's rural tourism areas including our National Parks.
+We know that car travel to our National Parks in the North, closely reflects the national figure of 93%^{11.5} modal share.
+The difficulty of shifting these trips to cleaner modes, especially to bus and active travel, demonstrates the importance of decarbonising the vehicle fleet in order to meet decarbonisation targets in the medium and long-term.